bukosabino/ta/README.md

 # TODO:

+* Use [NumExpr](https://github.com/pydata/numexpr) to speed up the NumPy/Pandas operations?
+[Article Motivation](https://towardsdatascience.com/speed-up-your-numpy-and-pandas-with-numexpr-package-25bd1ab0836b)
 * Add [more technical analysis features](https://en.wikipedia.org/wiki/Technical_analysis).
 * Wrapper to get financial data.
 * Use of the Pandas multi-indexing techniques to calculate several indicators at the same time.
-* use Plotly/Streamlit to visualize features
+* Use Plotly/Streamlit to visualize features

 # Credits: